-Identifying these persons need not delay the service of the Notice, for instance the electoral register or council tax records held by the local authority should identify the owner or occupier.
+Identifying these persons need not delay the service of the Notice, for instance on the electoral register or council tax record held by the local authority in the area in which the premises are situated should identify the owner or occupier.
 If this simply identifies a letting agent, serving notice on them is acceptable.